FatDragonCodes/Valorant-Insta-Locker/README.md

 # Fat Dragon Valorant InstaLocker 🐉
 Simple program created using image recognition to detect when we are selecting an agent and lock a agent using user defined coordinates.
+This script is still in the early stages, meaning you will potentially find bugs or issues.
+Please submit these issues via the issues tab on this repository.
+I will fix these issues when i have free time.

 # Disclaimer ⚠️
-I am in no way a professional coder, i do this in my free time for a challenge.
+I am in no way a professional developer, i do this in my free time for a challenge.
 I'm entirely self taught, any feedback and or improvements are greatly appreciated.
 This script was designed for personal usage, but a few friends recommended I share it.
 This script controls your mouse movement, meaning it should not result in a Anti-Cheat ban - with this in mind please use this at your own risk.

 # Default Binds ⌨️
 U: Allows user to load, delete and save configs.
 Prompts will appear on the console with steps.\